iamcosta/react-custom-local-storage-hook/README.md

 # `react-custom-local-storage-hook`

-> Performe localStorage persistence returning state as a feedback helper for components.
+> This perform persistence on localStorage, returning a state as a helper for component.

 ## Installation